zulip/zulip/tools/oneclickapps/README.md

 Also pass the following as environment variables in `.github/workflows/update-oneclick-apps.yml`.
-*  `PYTHON_DIGITALOCEAN_REQUEST_TIMEOUT_SEC` -  This configures the maximum number of seconds to wait before the requests made by `python-digitalocean` timeout.
+*  `PYTHON_DIGITALOCEAN_REQUEST_TIMEOUT_SEC` -  This configures the maximum number of seconds to wait before the requests made by `python-digitalocean` time out.
 If not configured, it's common for the requests to take 20+ minutes before getting timed out.

 ### Verifying the one click app image